Motor Insurance Regulation Bill

 Whiplash Claims

-The bill raises the burden of proof for whiplash claims.
-Claimants must provide objective evidence of injury; subjective descriptions alone are insufficient.
-A presumption of no injury exists if the accident involved a low-speed collision (15mph or less) and there are no musculoskeletal signs of injury.
+New standards are introduced for whiplash claims.
+Claimants must provide independent, objective evidence of harm; subjective descriptions alone are insufficient.
+A rebuttable presumption of no harm exists if the accident involved a speed of 15 mph or less and there are no musculoskeletal injury signs.

 Pre-Action Protocol